pnnl/tesp/README.md

 - v0.9.5  HELICS, MATPOWER/MOST, ERCOT and E+ 9.3 examples
 - v1.0.0  Tested on Ubuntu 18.04 LTS and 20.04 LTS
 - v1.0.1  Updates to consensus mechanism, HELICS 2.6.1
+- v1.0.2  ns-3 has optimized build with logging enabled